hpcloud/cloudfoundry-jenkins/README.md

-Stackato Jenkins plugin
+Cloud Foundry Jenkins plugin
 =======================

-This is a prototype that can push simple apps to Stackato at the end of a Jenkins build.
+This is a prototype that can push simple apps to a Cloud Foundry platform at the end of a Jenkins build.

 Installing:
 -----------